Audio Version [click the globe to change language]

 NOTE 2: there are always ‘innovative methods‘ popping up, such as blogging networks that may get you some traffic in exchange for your visiting other blogs in that network (and other such ‘ideas’) but these methods are not exactly a predictable way to drive targeted traffic, so I won’t be covering those.

-This is a question that I see over and over.
+I see over and over.
+It just never gets old.

 Let’s clear that up now: